AnaptysBio (NASDAQ:ANAB) Announces Quarterly Earnings Results

-AnaptysBio (NASDAQ:ANAB – Get Free Report) issued its earnings results on Monday.
-The biotechnology company reported ($1.71) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.89) by ($0.82), Yahoo Finance reports.
-AnaptysBio had a negative net margin of 711.17% and a negative return on equity of 161.40%.
-The firm had revenue of $10.97 million for the quarter, compared to the consensus estimate of $25.85 million.
+AnaptysBio (NASDAQ:ANAB – Get Free Report) posted its earnings results on Monday.
+The biotechnology company reported ($1.71) earnings per share for the quarter, missing the consensus estimate of ($0.89) by ($0.82), Yahoo Finance reports.
+The firm had revenue of $10.97 million during the quarter, compared to analyst estimates of $25.85 million.
+AnaptysBio had a negative return on equity of 161.40% and a negative net margin of 711.17%.

 Insider Buying and Selling